-Welcome to Cosses Country House and Burnside – a unique property for sale
+Welcome to Cosses Country House, Iona and Burnside

 If you are looking to buy a lifestyle home with business opportunities, Cosses Country House promises a magical, little bit of heaven with many secret attributes within its property, 13 acres of garden, woodland, riverside and wildlife pond – details here